Introduction to Streams

 - If you use 1 stream -> 1 consumer, you are processing messages in order.

-- If you use N stream with N consumers, so only a given consumer hits a subset of the N streams, you can scale the above model of 1 stream -> 1 consumer.
+- If you use N streams with N consumers, so that only a given consumer hits a subset of the N streams, you can scale the above model of 1 stream -> 1 consumer.

 - If you use 1 stream -> N consumers, you are load balancing to N consumers, however in that case, messages about the same logical item may be consumed out of order, because a given consumer may process message 3 faster than another consumer is processing message 4.

 Many applications do not want to collect data into a stream forever.
-Sometimes it is useful to have at maximum a given number of items inside a stream, other times once a given size is reached, it is useful to move data from KeyDB to a storage which is not in memory and not as fast but suited to take the history for potentially decades to come.
+Sometimes it is useful to have at maximum a given number of items inside a stream, other times once a given size is reached, it is useful to move data from KeyDB to a storage which is not in memory and not as fast but suited to store the history for, potentially, decades to come.
 KeyDB streams have some support for this.
-One the MAXLEN option of the XADD command.
-Such option is very simple to use:
+One is the MAXLEN option of the XADD command.
+This option is very simple to use:

-Using MAXLEN the old entries are automatically evicted when the specified length is reached, so that the stream is taken at a constant size.
-There is currently no option to tell the stream to just retain items that are not older than a given amount, because such command, in order to run consistently, would have to potentially block for a lot of time in order to evict items.
+Using MAXLEN the old entries are automatically evicted when the specified length is reached, so that the stream is left at a constant size.
+There is currently no option to tell the stream to just retain items that are not older than a given period, because such command, in order to run consistently, would potentially block for a long time in order to evict items.
 Imagine for example what happens if there is an insertion spike, then a long pause, and another insertion, all with the same maximum time.
 The stream would block to evict the data that became too old during the pause.
 So it is up to the user to do some planning and understand what is the maximum stream length desired.
-Moreover, while the length of the stream is proportional to the memory used, trimming by time is less simple to control and anticipate: it depends on the insertion rate that is a variable often changing over time (and when it does not change, then to just trim by size is trivial).
+Moreover, while the length of the stream is proportional to the memory used, trimming by time is less simple to control and anticipate: it depends on the insertion rate which often changes over time (and when it does not change, then to just trim by size is trivial).

 However trimming with MAXLEN can be expensive: streams are represented by macro nodes into a radix tree, in order to be very memory efficient.
 Altering the single macro node, consisting of a few tens of elements, is not optimal.
-So it is possible to give the command in the following special form:
+So it's possible to use the command in the following special form:

 ~ argument between the MAXLEN option and the actual count means, I don't really need this to be exactly 1000 items.
 It can be 1000 or 1010 or 1030, just make sure to save at least 1000 items.
 With this argument, the trimming is performed only when we can remove a whole node.
 This makes it much more efficient, and it is usually what you want.

-There is also the XTRIM command available, which performs something very similar to what the MAXLEN option does above, but this command does not need to add anything, can be run against any stream in a standalone way.
+There is also the XTRIM command, which performs something very similar to what the MAXLEN option does above, except that it can be run by itself:

 Or, as for the XADD option:

-One useful eviction strategy that XTRIM should have is probably the ability to remove by a range of IDs.
-This is currently not possible, but will be likely implemented in the future in order to more easily use XRANGE and XTRIM together to move data from KeyDB to other storage systems if needed.
+Another useful eviction strategy that may be added to XTRIM in the future, is to remove by a range of IDs to ease use of XRANGE and XTRIM to move data from KeyDB to other storage systems if needed.

 You may have noticed that there are several special IDs that can be used in the KeyDB API.
 Here is a short recap, so that they can make more sense in the future.